MarharytaFilipovych/OINK/README.md

 Self-assignment is explicitly forbidden in the OINK programming language.
 An assignment like `# 🐖x🐖 @ 🐖x🐖 #` (equivalent to x = x) will cause a compilation error.

+### String validation
+- Strings must be closed on the same line (no multi-line strings)
+- Escape sequences are validated during lexing
+- Unclosed strings result in compile-time errors

 ---

 ## 🎨 Style Guide